 Two interns will be placed per cycle.
 Candidates may apply to both periods.

-Application deadline for both cycles: December 11, 2017
+Application deadline for both periods: December 21, 2018

 Each intern will receive funding of USD 3,500 at the beginning of the internship.
 In case the complete period is not fulfilled, the abovementioned amount shall be proportionally refunded.

-The Guggenheim Museum Internship Program is designated by the U.S. Department of State as a J-1 training program, and the Guggenheim will sponsor each eligible Basque Intern with a maximum three-month, non-extendable and non-transferable J-1 Trainee visa.
+The Solomon R. Guggenheim Foundation is designated by the U.S. Department of State as a J-1 Trainee Program sponsor, and will assist each eligible Basque Intern with applying for a maximum three-month, non-extendable and non-transferable J-1 Trainee visa.
 Interns will be responsible for the SEVIS fee, visa application processing fee, and any visa issuance fees that may be incurred.
 Interns will also be responsible for their own health insurance.

 Interns will be responsible for securing their own travel.
 Housing is not provided, but interns will receive a list of suggested resources.
 Interns will be required to cover their own international and local travel costs.

-Please complete the application form (all fields are required) and submit it together with the additional materials requested, which must be written in English (excluding official documents).
+Please complete the application form (all fields are required) and submit with the additional materials requested.
+All materials must be submitted in English (except official documents).

-Following an initial review of the applicants, a small group will be selected for telephone or Skype interviews with department supervisors.
+Following an initial review of the applicants, a small group will be contacted for telephone or Skype interviews with department supervisors.

 For any questions or problems regarding the application process, please e-mail firstname.lastname@example.org